These new music releases by local musicians are off the charts.

 “The album captures the five stages of grief, catalysed by time, from denial to anger, to bargaining and then depression, and finally, acceptance.
 I want these stories to serve as an aural companion to those who struggle and hopefully, they’d find value in these songs, particularly with helping them through these issues.”
 First on our must-play list is the album’s focus single ‘DXO’ which explores a dual life of working at a part-time job by day and a musician by night.

 Indie emo band Xingfoo&Roy releases a three-track long music video about the trials and tribulations of a 20-ish-year-old Singaporean.
 We love the earnest lyrics and early 2000s post-rock and 2010s emo revival sounds.

-We’re stoked to witness a sea of local talent releasing fresh new music releases!
+We’re stoked to witness a sea of local talent releasing fresh new music releases in Singapore!
 If you have an upcoming music release or think your favourite artiste is worthy of a shoutout, holla at us at [email protected].